benzine12/Python_taskManager/to_do_list.md

                 # done :
 18. implement the ipdaress checking to teh database and the flask save the endpoint module( from there https://github.com/benzine12/flask_jwt_login_registration/blob/main/models.py)
+19. change the database to mySQL( use docker)
+20. create docker compose with :
+                            # Backend
+                            # Frontend
+                            # mySQl